piwicode/piwicode.github.io/_posts/2013-08-01-Narrowing-gets-funny.md

 ---
 layout: post
 title: Narrowing gets funny
-summary: Conversion from floating integer values is error-prone
+excerpt: Conversion from floating integer values is error-prone
 ---

 Write accurate calculation code requires to know about the border line case.
-The following code
+What happens when casting a `Float` into an integer, when the value overflows:
 {% highlight java %}
 int intValue = (int) Float.NEGATIVE_INFINITY;
 System.out.println(intValue);
-{% endhighlight %}
-prints something like this:
-{% highlight java %}
--2147483648
+// => -2147483648
 {% endhighlight %}

 The conversion to integers returns the lowest value of the primitive type.
 Narrowing from float to long works the same.